RePod/psdle/README.md

 What Needs To Be Done
 =====
 * Improve appearance
-* Possibly make the parsing process more detailed?
-* In-depth information gathering (i.e. if system filtering is vague such as PS1 games marked for PSP)
-* Exporting options: database delimiters?
 * **Translations!** Language code ("en-us") and JSON format required.
 See source or contact me.

 What Cannot Be Done